coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

   +------------------------------------------------------------------------------------+
 ```

-Attaching visualmeta as `src` metadata to the (root) scene-node hints the XR Fragment browser.
-3D object names and classes map to `name` of visual-meta glossary-entries.
+3D object names and/or classes map to `name` of visual-meta glossary-entries.
 This allows rich interaction and interlinking between text and 3D objects:

-1. When the user surfs to https://.../index.gltf#AI the XR Fragments-parser points the enduser to the AI object, and can show contextual info about it.
+1. When the user surfs to https://.../index.gltf#rentalhouse the XR Fragments-parser points the enduser to the rentalhouse object, and can show contextual info about it.
-2. When (partial) remote content is embedded thru XR Fragment queries (see XR Fragment queries), its related visual-meta can be embedded along.
+2. When (partial) remote content is embedded thru XR Fragment queries (see XR Fragment queries), indirectly related metadata can be embedded along.

-## BibTeX as lowest common denominator for tagging/triples
+## Bibs-enabled BibTeX: lowest common denominator for tagging/triples

 > "When a car breaks down, the ones **without** turbosupercharger are easier to fix"

 Unlike XML or JSON, the typeless, unnested, everything-is-text nature of BibTeX tags is a great advantage for introspection.<br>
-In a way, the RDF project should welcome it as a missing sensemaking precursor to (eventual) extrospective RDF.<br>
+It's a missing sensemaking precursor to (eventual) extrospective RDF.<br>
 BibTeX-appendices are already used in the digital AND physical world (academic books, [visual-meta](https://visual-meta.info)), perhaps due to its terseness & simplicity.<br>
-In that sense, it's one step up from the `.ini` fileformat (which has never leaked into the physical book-world):
+In that sense, it's one step up from the `.ini` fileformat (which has never leaked into the physical world like BibTex):

 1. <b id="frictionless-copy-paste">frictionless copy/pasting</b> (by humans) of (unobtrusive) content AND metadata
 1. an introspective 'sketchpad' for metadata, which can (optionally) mature into RDF later